Wednesday, January 30, 2008

 Our meal began with the Hamachi Tataki: six pieces of seared yellow tail slightly encrusted with pepper corns and topped with a fine mince of tomato and cilantro.
 The fish sat on a ribbon of cucumber wrapped into a tight spiral around a chiffonade of greens in a plum reduction and topped with mint.
 It was delectable. the tuna was perfectly cooked, accentuating its velvety texture and allowing its flavor to shine unobstructed.
 The concert of tastes played beautifully off each other, the plum adding depth and dimension, while the mint dotted each bite with bright staccato notes The refreshing cucumber was fun to eat left me ready for more.

+Despite the excellence of our first course, the miserable service throughout the meal was beginning to take its toll.
 Water glasses went unfilled, food waited on the bar for delivery, and our waiter new nothing about the wine list.
 When my mother inquired about a Pinot Gris, she was informed that it was a "white wine."
 Well, yes, this, we clearly knew.But then our next round of deliciousness arrived.
 We sampled mackerel, tuna, and red snapper, all of which were outstanding.
 The personalities of each fish were allowed to shine with a three to one fish:rice ratio.
 Perfect.

 However, my enjoyment was interrupted because we lacked a single nagiri bite and waited over fifteen minutes for it to arrive.
 By the end of the meal, I was tired and my mother was irritated.
 Walking out of the restaurant, beneath the Chuhuly-esq light fixtures, it was clear that the new establishment needs to iron out the kinks.
 However, the food itself was so good, it easily trumped the abominable service.
 I will return open minded and empty stomached.